google/fonts/cc-by-sa/knowledge/modules/using_variable_fonts_on_the_web/lessons/interactive_animations_with_variable_fonts/content.md

 </figure>

 The effect is rather sudden, switching between weights instantly on hover.
-With variable fonts, though, it’s possible smooth the effect using a simple transition
+With variable fonts, though, it’s possible smooth the effect using a simple transition:

 <figure>